 It's tough to ignore heart health when we are reminded every February by American Heart Month, an observance begun in 1964.
-Although there's been a lot of progress in raising awareness since then, cardiovascular disease accounts for a startling number of deaths each year: 17.3 million lives are lost, with that number expected to rise to more than 23.6 million by 2030.
+Although there's been a lot of progress in raising awareness since then, cardiovascular disease accounts for a startling number of deaths: about 647,000 Americans die from cardiovascular disease each year.

 There's no underestimating the benefits of increasing your physical activity when it comes to heart disease risk and improving your overall quality of life.
 And of course, it extends far beyond that, also benefiting your cognitive health, bone health and mood.
 Additionally, exercise helps strengthen your muscles and reduces your risk for certain cancers.